d-chambers/Detex/README.md

 The next step is to set the beginning trim time for each subspace group and un-clustered singleton on each station.
 This can be done by calling GUI based pick functions built into the SubSpaceStream class (here it would be ss.detex.pickTimes()),or by attaching a csv or pickled pandas data frame with the following populated fields populated for at least one phase of each event-station pair:
 TimeStamp, Station, Event, Phase.

-The EventPicks.pkl file included in the tutorial is such a file (you can create this file by calling detex.util.pickPhases or load the dataframe by calling pandas.read_csv).
+The EventPicks.csv file included in the tutorial is such a file (you can create this file by calling detex.util.pickPhases or load the dataframe by calling pandas.read_csv).

 Detex will then find the first arriving phase for each waveform (event-station pair) and average for the entire aligned group.
 From the average first arrival sample the waveforms will be trimmed to some duration ( 30 seconds default) or to the last arriving phase.
 See the function docs for further details.